GeertJohan/ango/README.md

 #### Packages & directories
 The ango source is divided into seperate packages:
  - `ango/definitions` contains types and strucutures defining a ango service. ([view godoc](http://godoc.org/github.com/GeertJohan/ango/definitions))
  - `ango/parser` implements a simple `.ango` definition file parser.
+The package provides functions and methods that are to be used directly by the generator and/or templates.
  - `ango` (main) is the cmd utilizing the above packages and contains the generators.

 These packages exist to seperate logic and make it easier to create a more advanced parser (maybe using [yacc](http://golang.org/cmd/yacc/) and [nex](https://github.com/blynn/nex)).